 Although the initially defined content of a trickle-ice-sdpfrag body does only include ASCII characters, UTF-8-encoded content might be introduced via extension attributes.
-The "a=charset:" attribute may be used to signal the presence of other character sets in certain parts of a trickle-ice-sdpfrag body (see [RFC4566]).
+The "charset" attribute may be used to signal the presence of other character sets in certain parts of a trickle-ice-sdpfrag body (see [RFC4566]).
 Arbitrary binary content cannot be directly represented in SDP or a trickle-ice-sdpfrag body.

-Security considerations: See [RFC4566] and RFC XXXX
+Security considerations: See [RFC4566] and RFC 8840

-Interoperability considerations: See RFC XXXX
+Interoperability considerations: See RFC 8840

-Published specification: See RFC XXXX
+Published specification: See RFC 8840

-Applications which use this Media Type: Trickle ICE
+Applications that use this media type: Trickle ICE